April-Paz/movie-review/README.md

 - Implemented Mongoose schemas with validation
 - Added search, sort, and pagination features
 - Set up environment variables for secure configuration

+### Phase 4 - Frontend Integration with React
+- Built React frontend with component-based architecture
+- Implemented client-side routing with React Router
+- Integrated with backend API using Axios
+- Added form validation and user feedback systems
+- Created responsive UI for movie browsing and reviews
+- Implemented authentication flow in frontend
+- Added error handling and loading states

 ## What I Learned